clp-research/slurk/docs/slurk_layouts.rst

 The following steps demonstrate how to build your own layout for an example waiting room used by the concierge bot.

-The waiting room is supposed to have a custom title, an image on the right, and a blue theme (l.
-23):
+The waiting room is supposed to have a custom title, an image on the right, and a blue theme:

     .. code-block:: json